Carlsbad Dumplings (Czech Knedliky)

 Instructions

-2. Place the bread and parsley in a large bowl along with the nutmeg and salt.
+1. Place the bread and parsley in a large bowl.
+Season with nutmeg and salt.
 Pour in the milk and melted butter and mix.

-3. Separate the eggs and add the yolks directly to the bread mixture.
+2. Separate the eggs.
+Add the yolks directly to the bread mixture.
 In a separate bowl, beat the egg whites until stiff peaks form.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.